smalos/nuBuilder4-Code-Library/object_visually_group/README.md

 ```

 ☛ In your form, create a new object of type HTML.
+Set its Width and Height to 10.

 ☛ Add this html code to the HTML field.
-☛ Change the style and title as needed.

 ```html
 <div class="content-box-header" style="height: 220px; width: 480px;">